ocpi/ocpi/mod_cdrs.md

 eMSPs who do not support the push model need to call [GET](#211-get-method) on the CPOs CDRs endpoint to receive a list of CDRs.

-This [GET](#211-get-method) can also be used, combined with the Push model to retrieve CDRs, after the system (re)connects to a CPO, to get a list of CDRs, 'mist' during a time offline.
+This [GET](#211-get-method) can also be used, combined with the Push model to retrieve CDRs, after the system (re)connects to a CPO, to get a list of CDRs, 'missed' during a time offline.

 ## 2. Interfaces and endpoints